YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 ## Particle horizon

-The other types of cosmological horizons are more subtle to understand that the Hubble horizon.
-The particle horizon is again a sphere around a point delimited by the following condition:  What is the maximum distance of the object that emits light that we can receive today?
+The particle horizon, in some sense, is like a "backward" Hubble horizon.
+From a given point emission point, it is the surface answering the question:  What is the maximum distance of the object that emits light that we can receive today?

 The maximal speed at which information can be carried is the speed of light.
 By definition, light has the physical speed $c = d\ell/dt$ (This condition is equivalent to ask for $ds^2=0$).